rpestana18/java11-exercises/README.md

 # java11-exercises
-A respository to save all exercise for the java 11 certification developer
+A respository to save all exercises for the java 11 certification developer